 Special Care Nursery

-Some newborn babies require admission to the Special Care Nursery for various reasons, e.g. prematurity, low birth weight or difficult birth.
+Some newborn babies require admission to the Special Care Nursery for various reasons e.g. prematurity, low birth weight or illness.
 You are welcome to visit at any time and the staff will keep you informed of your baby's progress.
 Immediate family may visit by arrangement with the nursing staff.
 Mobile phones may not be used in Special Care Nursery as they may interfere with vital monitoring equipment.

 Please note, people who have only a 'single' level of cover will not receive Health Fund benefits if your baby is admitted to Special Care Nursery.
 You are advised to contact your Health Fund at least 4 months before your due date for more information and to ensure you have appropriate cover.